Zxce3/userbot/README.md

 # userbot [UNMAINTANABLE]

-This userbot was created with the aim of learning and is still in the process of being further developed, if you want to contribute see the [#contribute](#contributing) section
+This userbot was created with the aim of learning and not developed again(maybe someday), if you want to contribute see the [#contribute](#contributing) section

 ## Instalation